Moses: Prophet and deliverer of Israel

 From Sinai, Moses led the Israelites to the Desert of Paran on the border of Canaan.
-From there he sent twelve spies into the land.
-The spies returned with samples of the land's fertility, but warned that its inhabitants were giants.
+From there, he sent twelve spies into the land (Numbers 13–14).
+The spies returned with samples of the land's fertility but warned that its inhabitants were giants.
 The people were afraid and wanted to return to Egypt, and some rebelled against Moses and against God.
-Moses told the Israelites that they were not worthy to inherit the land, and would wander the wilderness for forty years until the generation who had refused to enter Canaan had died, so that it would be their children who would possess the land.
+Moses told the Israelites they were not worthy to inherit the land and would wander the wilderness for forty years until the generation who refused to enter Canaan died so their children would possess the land.
 Later on, Korah was punished for leading a revolt against Moses.

 When the forty years had passed, Moses led the Israelites east around the Dead Sea to the territories of Edom and Moab.
 There they escaped the temptation of idolatry, conquered the lands of Og and Sihon in Transjordan, received God's blessing through Balaam the prophet, and massacred the Midianites, who by the end of the Exodus journey had become the enemies of the Israelites due to their notorious role in enticing the Israelites to sin against God.
-Moses was twice given notice that he would die before entry to the Promised Land: in Numbers 27:13, once he had seen the Promised Land from a viewpoint on Mount Abarim, and again in Numbers 31:1 once battle with the Midianites had been won.
+Moses was twice given notice that he would die before entry to the Promised Land: in Numbers 27:13, once he had seen the Promised Land from a viewpoint on Mount Abarim, and again in Numbers 31:1, once battle with the Midianites had been won.

 On the banks of the Jordan River, in sight of the land, Moses assembled the tribes.
-After recalling their wanderings he delivered God's laws by which they must live in the land, sang a song of praise and pronounced a blessing on the people, and passed his authority to Joshua, under whom they would possess the land.
-Moses then went up Mount Nebo, looked over the Promised Land spread out before him, and died, at the age of one hundred and twenty.
+After recalling their wanderings, he delivered God's laws by which they must live in the land, sang a song of praise and pronounced a blessing on the people, and passed his authority to Joshua, under whom they would possess the land.
+Moses then went up Mount Nebo, looked over the Promised Land spread out before him, and died at the age of 120:

 Lawgiver of Israel

-Moses is honoured among Jews today as the "lawgiver of Israel", and he delivers several sets of laws in the course of the four books.
+Moses is honored among Jews today as the "lawgiver of Israel": he delivered several sets of laws in the course of the Torah.
 The first is the Covenant Code, the terms of the covenant which God offers to the Israelites at Mount Sinai.
-Embedded in the covenant are the Decalogue (the Ten Commandments, Exodus 20:1–17), and the Book of the Covenant (Exodus 20:22–23:19).
+Embedded in the covenant are the Decalogue (the Ten Commandments, Exodus 20:1–17), as well as the Book of the Covenant (Exodus 20:22–23:19).
 The entire Book of Leviticus constitutes a second body of law, the Book of Numbers begins with yet another set, and the Book of Deuteronomy another.

-Moses has traditionally been regarded as the author of those four books and the Book of Genesis, which together comprise the Torah, the first section of the Hebrew Bible.
+Moses has traditionally been regarded as the author of the Torah, the first section of the Hebrew Bible.